VijayRodrigues/Sales_Analytics_Tableau/README.md

 ## Result of Dashboard

-The screenshot belows shoes combination of all sheet results into a single dashboard
+The screenshot belows shows combination of all sheet results into a single dashboard.
+You can select differet years / combinations and compare the results.

 ![TableauDashboardfinal](https://user-images.githubusercontent.com/72039550/115949871-83328100-a4f5-11eb-936c-ebe8854fc265.jpg)